 Where to stay in and near Lake Louise

-With Lake Louise becoming increasingly busy and popular as a hiking destination you might want to consider treating yourself to a night or two in the area so you can avoid a lot of driving.
+With Lake Louise becoming increasingly busy and popular as a hiking destination you might want to consider treating yourself to a night or two in the area so you can avoid a lot of driving, though it sure is getting expensive.

-A few places I’d recommend include Paradise Lodge & Bungalows, just a kilometre from the lake, the Lake Louise Alpine Centre Hostel, and Deer Lodge IF you get a renovated room (their food is very good).
+A few places I’d recommend include Paradise Lodge & Bungalows just a kilometre from the lake and the Lake Louise Alpine Centre Hostel.

-Nearby you might also want to check out Baker Creek Mountain Resort and Num-Ti-Jah Lodge up on Bow Lake.
+Nearby you might also want to check out Baker Creek by Basecamp.

 I like something comfortable to sit on at lunch time.
 I swear by my blowup inflatable seat cushion.